Neo-Pantheon/AgentNFT-Preliminary-Security-Review/README.md

 **Recommendation**: Implement all provided fixes, conduct thorough testing, and obtain professional security audit before any deployment consideration.

-# 📄 Legal Disclaimer

-This analysis is provided for educational and informational purposes only.
-It does not constitute a formal security audit and should not be relied upon as the sole basis for deployment decisions.
-A comprehensive professional security audit is strongly recommended before any production deployment.

----

-*Analysis based on 340 attack vector test results.
-All code fixes provided should be thoroughly tested in a controlled environment before implementation.*

 ---

 # 💼 IMPORTANT DISCLAIMER